 'Happy Christmas Ange...'

-Over half the UK population watched this classic EastEnders Christmas episode back in 1986.
+More than half the UK population watched this classic EastEnders episode in 1986.
 How do audiences compare today?

 -